 specifies key type Ed25519-b

 together with Ed25519 has no effect.
-There is no variable key length with Ed25519.Note that as of 2019-09, Ed25519 keys are not yet widely supported in software, so using this key-type exclusively in production is not yet recommended, and may result in mail being rejected.
-If you do use this key type, use it in combination with an RSA key also, in case a recipient domain is unable to parse Ed25519 keys/signatures - then it will have something to fall back to.
+There is no variable key length with Ed25519.Please note that as of September 2019, Ed25519 keys are not widely supported in software, making it inadvisable to exclusively use this key type in a production environment, as this may result in rejected emails.
+If you choose to use Ed25519 keys, it is recommended to pair them with an RSA key, providing a fallback option in case a recipient domain is unable to parse Ed25519 keys or signatures.

 Example: